LibertyDSNP/spec/pages/index.md

 DSNP Specification Versions follow [Semantic Versioning 2.0](https://semver.org/) for releases.
 Draft Specifications do NOT effect the version number until they are included.
+Reference and Roadmap changes do NOT effect the version number.

 | Name | Description | Date |
 | --- | --- | --- |